-Since 1992, when he conducted the Venezuela Symphony Orchestra in Wagner’s Meistersinger Prelude, Eduardo Chibás has carved out a solid trajectory as an orchestral conductor that is now recognized nationally and internationally.
+Since 1992, when he conducted the Orquesta Sinfónica de Venezuela in Wagner’s Meistersinger Prelude, Eduardo Chibás has carved out a solid trajectory as an orchestral conductor that is now recognized internationally.

 In November of 2007, Eduardo Chibás travelled to Germany, where he was invited to conduct Beethoven’s Fourth and Seventh Symphonies at Regensburg, Bavaria, with excellent reviews in the local press.
 The Donaupost wrote: "Eduardo Chibás sparked impressive energies in the orchestra".

 While Eduardo Chibás is well known for his interpretations of Beethoven’s symphonies and concertos, his name is now also linked with another great symphonic composer: Anton Bruckner.
-In May of 2004, Eduardo Chibás conducted Bruckner’s Seventh Symphony with the Venezuela Symphony Orchestra.
+In May of 2004, Eduardo Chibás conducted Bruckner’s Seventh Symphony with the Orquesta Sinfónica de Venezuela.
 It was the first time the orchestra had performed the work.
 In 2005 he conducted the Eighth Symphony with the same orchestra, this event marking the premiere in Venezuela of this great work.
 Another Venezuelan premiere followed in 2007 with Bruckner’s Ninth.

 The live recordings of the Seventh and Eighth Symphonies have been praised by international publications such as Fanfare Magazine.
 In the January/February 2007 edition said: “Eduardo Chibás proves a thoroughly sympathetic and powerful interpreter of Anton Bruckner’s music.
 His vision is distinctly his own, but it rivals in quality those of legendary conductors whose names come up most often when we think of great interpreters of Bruckner, for example Furtwängler, Jochum, Karajan, Klemperer, Knappertsbusch, Tintner, and Wand.”

-In 2008, the Venezuelan newspaper El Universal put on sale a collection of 10 records of Eduardo Chibás and the Venezuela Symphony Orchestra with sales of almost 200,000 CD's.
+In 2008, the Venezuelan newspaper El Universal put on sale a collection of 10 records of Eduardo Chibás and the Orquesta Sinfónica de Venezuela with sales of almost 200,000 CD's.

 Eduardo Chibás was born in Havana, Cuba.
 He received a BS and MS in Applied Mathematics and Operations Research from Columbia University, New York.
 He lives in Venezuela since 1971.
 In 1976, he founded the advertising agency AW Nazca Saatchi & Saatchi, today Eliaschev Saatchi & Saatchi.
 He is President of the Wagner Society of Venezuela.